DeepsnowTech/Markboost/docs_src/index.md

 # Introduction

 Markboost is a marking language for content production.
 Markboost generalizes **Markdown** for better support of **reference** and **containers**, which is essential for **academic writing**.
 Markboost aims to become the first language for paper drafting.
 We hope it can help change the academic publishing media from .pdf file and A4 paper to webpage browser, which allows more interactive and intelligent display of content and easier communication between the authors and readers.

 ## Why not LaTeX?
 In a very long term, people have used LaTeX for writing academic paper.
-LaTeX is an effort based on TeX to separate the concern on content and style and help the authors concentrate on content production but not typesetting.
+LaTeX is an effort based on TeX to separate the concern on content and style and help the authors concentrate on content production rather than typesetting.
 However, as it heavily relies on the macro system of TeX and does not use the more modern solution like CSS, the grammar of LaTeX is not perfect and most of the time the authors still need to deal with styles but their hand.
 Also, the objective media of LaTeX is always .pdf or real paper, which assume **fixed size of document**.
 This means reading them on small screen maybe painful.
 In contrast, HTML-based output uses CSS and can be easily made responsive.
 Another point why we should not continue using LaTeX or .pdf is the lack of interactivity.
-The output media determines LaTeX does not support animation and interactive diagram like ECharts [@li2018echarts] .
+The output media determines LaTeX does not support animation and interactive diagram like ECharts [@li2018echarts].

 ## Why not Markdown?
 Markdown is a great marking language, which produce HTML-based output and is widely used in software project documentation.
 The simplicity it provides in contrast to HTML make it very suitable for document or blog writing.
 However, it's strength can also be its drawback.
 Markdown lacks many properties academic writing usually requires like
+=== List {title:"Requirements of academic writing"}
 - **Caption** of figure, list and other components
 - **Auto-labelling** of components
 - Theorem, definition and other usually used **math environment**
 - **Macros** used in math
 - **Auto manifestation** of meta information like author list
 - **Citation** and reference list
+===
 Based on Markdown, we realized the above features in Markboost and make Markboost a desirable tool for academic drafting.

 # Features